crev-dev/cargo-crev/HACKING.md

 Seek help on [crev gitter channel](https://gitter.im/dpc/crev) before you start hacking on the code.

-The imediate goal is to get `cargo-cargo` binary to be usable.
+The imediate goal is to get `cargo-crev` binary to be usable.